 In celebration of the legacy of Rabbi Stephen S. Wise, founder of the Jewish Institute of Religion (JIR), the New York campus announces the recipients of the second annual Be Wise Entrepreneurial Grants Competition.
-The Competition provides an opportunity for students to explore our history and to continue the spirit of JIR, by conceptualizing and then carrying out bold and creative initiatives that they believe respond to the needs of contemporary Jewry.
+The Competition provides an opportunity for students to explore our history and to further Wise's legacy, by conceptualizing and then carrying out bold and creative initiatives that they believe respond to the needs of contemporary Jewry.

 Wise and JIR offered a new and compelling vision for twentieth century liberal Judaism.
 Today, we affirm aspects of that vision that continue to inspire many of us; at the same time, we recognize that the times in which we live call for new vision.
 As a campus community, we cannot rest on the laurels of our past, and we have no interest in replicating what was.